 Carol Pollack is the foundation’s primary liaison on asset management.
 She directs accounting, personnel and technology functions, and oversees office operations.

 Before joining CT Health, Carol was founder and president of Diversified Financial Solutions, providing finance and operations support to several organizations, including the Universal Health Care Foundation of Connecticut.
 Previously, Carol served as chief financial officer for Housing Authority Insurance in Cheshire; the Comprehensive Care Corporation in Tampa, Florida; and held several positions at CIGNA Corporation in Bloomfield and Philadelphia.

-In his role as program officer at CT Health, Garrick identifies and supports strategies such as grantmaking, policy advocacy, capacity building, and leadership development that advance the foundation’s goals and objectives.
+In his role as senior program officer at CT Health, Garrick identifies and supports strategies such as grantmaking, policy advocacy, capacity building, and leadership development that advance the foundation’s goals and objectives.

 Garrick previously served as a community benefit specialist at El Camino Hospital in California where he guided the organization’s grants program to address health needs across four priority areas: healthcare access, mental health, healthy eating/physical activity, and community health education.
 Prior to joining the hospital, Garrick was a program associate in the David and Lucile Packard Foundation’s children, families, and communities program.
 In that role, he supported the children’s health insurance strategy which focuses on policy reforms and systems change to ensure that all children have health insurance coverage and access to quality care.
 Garrick received his M.P.A. from the University of Southern California’s Sol Price School of Public Policy, and his B.A. in Political Science from the University of California, Davis.